 Tools of Characterization

-Costuming is not explicitly stated in the script, other than the use of bowlerhats and boots.
-However, in stage productions, Vladimir and Estragon are usually dressed like vagrants, reminding one of vaudevillian characters like Laurel and Hardy.
-In fact, we repeatedly see this slapstick quality to Vladimir and Estragon’s banter (like when they trade bowler hats or play with Estragon’s boots).
+Costuming is not explicitly stated in the script, other than the use of bowler hats and boots.
+However, in stage productions, Vladimir and Estragon are usually dressed like vagrants, reminding one of Vaudevillian characters like Laurel and Hardy.
+In fact, we repeatedly see the slapstick quality of Vaudeville in Vladimir and Estragon’s banter (like when they trade bowler hats or play with Estragon’s boots).

 Speech and Dialogue

 As you’ve probably heard by now, Waiting for Godot was originally written in French and then translated by Samuel Beckett himself into English.
 Beckett was Irish, so we hear a good deal of colloquial Dublinisms like "your man" and "I’d like well to hear him think."

 This adds to our vision of Vladimir and Estragon as everyday men.
 They're just some random guys on the side of the road—not philosophers or great thinkers.

 Lucky’s one monologue undeniably represents something other than the everyday, colloquial speech we’ve gotten used to in Waiting for Godot.
 We talk about this speech to no end in Lucky’s character analysis if you’re interested in the details.